zheng214/blog-euler/euler/README.md

 ## <p align="center"> Project Euler Menu </p>

+Each numbered folder contains 10 solutions

-Click on the "Solution" to go to the code solution
+Click on any of the "Solution" link below to go to the code solution

 Click on the problem name to go to the problem statement on the Project Euler website